stanford-rc/mais-apis-python/docs/account.rst

 ===========

 This is the documentation for the Python client for the MaIS Account API.
-Everything on this page is located in the :mod:`stanford.mais.account` module.
+Everything on this page is located in the ``stanford.mais.account`` module.

 To begin using the MaIS Account API, you should first instantiate a :class:`~stanford.mais.client.MAISClient` object.
 Once that is done, you can